brucemcpherson/cDriverSheet/dependencies.md

 # Google Apps Script Project: cDriverSheet
-This repo (cDriverSheet) was automatically updated on 13 February 2015 21:19:44 GMT by GasGit
+This repo (cDriverSheet) was automatically updated on 02 March 2015 19:32:19 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cDriverSheet